jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 where $$\bar{\bar{\theta}}=\frac{1}{m}\sum_i^m \bar{\theta}_j$$

+Finally, the variance of the stationary distribution is

+$$\left(1-\frac{1}{n}\right)W + \frac{1}{n} B$$

+And the Gelman-Rubin diagnostic is just the square root of this value divided by the within chain variance.

-For a univariate parameter, it is appropriate to use a matrix to handle multple MCMC chains of samples from the stationary distribution.
+For a univariate parameter, it is appropriate to use a matrix to handle multiple MCMC chains of samples from the stationary distribution.
 Consider the columns to be individual chains and the rows to represent MCMC samples.
 The following is an R function to calculate the Gelman-Rubin diagnostic of a parameter stored in such a fashion.

 {% highlight R %}
 gelman.rubin <- function(param) {